Why Do I Feel Like I Don't Fit In Anywhere?

 Have you ever felt like you don't fully belong anywhere?

 You may have felt this way for as long as you can remember.
 Perhaps you feel different from your family.
+Different from your friends.
+Different from the people around you.
+Even when others accept you, part of you still feels disconnected.

 Many people describe feeling: